ritchie46/ritchievink.com/content/post/arima.md

 A common approach to model time series is to regard the label at current time step $X\_{t}$ as a variable dependent on previous time steps $X\_{t-k}$.
 We thus analyze the time series on nothing more than the time series.

 One of the most used models when handling time series are ARIMA models.
-In this post we'll explore how these models are defined and we are going to develop such a model in Python with nothing else but the numpy package.
+In this post we'll explore how these models are defined and we are going to develop such a model in Python with nothing else but the numpy and the scipy package.

 ## Stochastic series
 ARIMA models are actually a combination of two, (or three if you count differencing as a model) processes that are able to generate series data.
 Those two models are based on an Auto Regressive (AR) process and a Moving Average process.
 Both AR and MA processes are stochastic processes.
 Stochastic means that the values come from a random probability distribution, which can be analized statisticly but may not be predicted precisely.
 In other words, both processes have some